Debate On ICE Protests, Immigration, And Israel vs Iran!

 Oh, okay.

-One chess says, uh, do you think the current surge in illegal Mexican immigration is more a result of US political incentives and policy leniency or failures within Mexico's own government economy and which one should be holding more accountable?
+One chat says, Do you think the current surge in illegal Mexican immigration is more a result of U.S. political incentives and policy leniency or failures within Mexico's own government economy and which one should be holding more accountable?

 It's failures with the Mexican government.

-So yeah, Mexico is uh Mexico's created a lot of their own problems.
+So, yeah, Mexico is Mexico's created a lot of their own problems.

-Anyone else have uh agreement, disagreement, point to make, etc.
+Anyone else have a agreement, disagreement, point to make, etc.

-The topics are Israel's not our greatest ally, and the other one is um deport them all that are here illegally.
+And the other one is deport them all that are here illegally.

 I'm for the ICE raids.